ChristopherHButler/react-native-umd/README.md

 "React Native for Web" makes it possible to run [React Native][react-native-url] components and APIs on the web using React DOM.

+## Clone

+This package is a clone of [https://github.com/necolas/react-native-web](https://github.com/necolas/react-native-web) specifically to provide a umd build.

 ## Documentation

 The [documentation site](https://necolas.github.io/react-native-web/) covers installation, guides, and APIs.